RiceComp427-Spring2019/comp427-hw1-paranoia-kevinwu95/README.md

     system.
   - We also need a good delivery scheme and security team so that it would be hard for the adversaries to intercept our package.
 For example, we can try changing the delivery route at the last moment.
 Also having decoy couriers going different routes and armed convoy can make locating and attacking the actual courier harder.
+It will be costly to us, but it will be also costly for the adversaries to break.
   - Furthermore, we can put security measures such as safe and lock to the package so that it would be hard for the adversaries to see the package inside without destroying it.
   - Also, we can have extra authentication methods, like 2-fac, to ensure the identity of the receiver.